Shane Carruth: Upstream Color

-Unrealized or upcoming work
+Unrealized work

 In 2009, David Sullivan, one of the leads in Primer, tweeted that "Shane Carruth's next project, A Topiary, is in the early stages of pre-production".
 Filmmaker Rian Johnson tweeted that it would feature a "mind-blowing sci-fi script."
 In 2010, several news sources reported that A Topiary was in the works and that the script had been written.
 There was already a website for the movie which, according to Carruth in an interview to io9, "The website for now is just a place mark as financing has yet to be completed.
 I'm cautiously optimistic that this can happen soon and couldn't be happier with the filmmakers that have committed to the project so far."
 However, the film (which Entertainment Weekly described as "a sci-fi epic about a group of kids who build a giant, animal-like creature") stalled, and in early 2013, Carruth told EW that it was "the thing I basically wasted my whole life on."
 Carruth no longer pursues the project; some VFX test footage of the film is visible in Upstream Color in a scene when a character is examining the video for technical flaws.

 In 2014, Carruth announced a new film, The Modern Ocean, based on international shipping and the lives of those involved.
 On August 12, 2015, it was reported that the film was in pre-production, and its ensemble cast was announced in November 2015; it would include Jeff Goldblum, Anne Hathaway, Keanu Reeves, Tom Holland, Daniel Radcliffe, Chloë Grace Moretz, Asa Butterfield, and Abraham Attah.
 In an interview in 2018, Carruth noted that the film is "not gonna happen anytime soon".
 Irrfan Khan was also scheduled to star as the lead captain of the ship, before his death on April 29, 2020.
 On June 17, 2020, Carruth posted the entire script for The Modern Ocean on Twitter, along with some of the original score.

 In 2019, in an interview Carruth claimed he was working on "a massive thing" and would leave the film industry once that project concludes.

 Consulting

-Carruth was rumored to have consulted on time-travel sequences for filmmaker Rian Johnson's Looper, though it was later revealed that those sequences were deemed too expensive to shoot.
+Carruth consulted on time-travel sequences for filmmaker Rian Johnson's Looper, though it was later revealed that those sequences were deemed too expensive to shoot.